Geography of Australian rules football: Professionalism

 There have been several players in the VFL/AFL who were born outside Australia and since 1982, an increasing number of players have been recruited from outside Australia through initiatives such as the Irish experiment and more recently, international scholarship programs.
-Despite the amateur competitions outside of Australia, no player from these competitions has yet debuted in the AFL Premiership Season.
-Some have, however, featured in semi-professional competitions in Australia as well as in AFL pre-season practice matches.
+There are currently limited pathways for amateur players overseas into the AFL and AFL Women's, however talented players may be identified via international tournaments.